 The two biggest supplies you need in a mud kitchen are dirt and water.
 Making these resources sustainable and finite will help prevent your mud kitchen from becoming a mud pit.
 I always provide a certain amount of dirt and water for a set amount of the day and work with the children to help understand how to ration and use materials wisely.
 We also reuse the mud and water from one creation to the next!
 I also encourage the children to seek out there own resources, can you collect water from a rain barrel or nearby spout?
 This tip is crucial to keeping your mud kitchen simple, and sustainable for the adults around it.

 Tip Four: Add Natural/ Seasonal Materials

 We extend the play in our mud kitchen by adding seasonal materials we collect.
-In the fall we love adding pumpkins, leaves, and crab apples.
-Winter brings ice, snow, and pine boughs, and spring/ summer often welcome the addition of flower pieces, bird seeds, and different grasses.
+In the fall, we love adding pumpkins, leaves, and crab apples.
+Winter brings ice, snow, and pine boughs, and spring/summer often welcomes the addition of flower pieces, bird seeds, and different grasses.
 Think local and seasonal to extend the play in your mud kitchen.

 Tip Five: Scaffold from your Mud Kitchen!

-Mud kitchen is a great beginning space for many different learning opportunities.
+A mud kitchen is a great beginning space for many different learning opportunities.
 Following the interests of the child allow us to develop deeper activities in our mud kitchen.
 Transform your mud kitchen into a restaurant and explore literacy by making chalkboard menus.
 Turn your mud kitchen in a bakery and explore recipes and numeracy!
-Mud Kitchen has the opportunity to support creativity, and endless learning connections.
+Mud Kitchens have the opportunity to support creativity and endless learning connections.